HP-41C: FOCAL

-Though the programming language used on the 41 series is a version of the keystroke programming languages used all preceding programmable HP calculators, the range of technologies, and programming-related usability and extensibility features available in 41 series models (notably keyboard overlays, a fully remappable keyboard, I/O capabilities for storing and sharing programs, and alphanumeric support), led some users to propose a new name for the language, resulting in a competition that was won by "FOCAL" for "Forty One Calculator Language".
+Though the programming language used on the 41 series is a version of the keystroke programming languages used in all preceding programmable HP calculators, the range of technologies, and programming-related usability and extensibility features available in 41 series models (notably keyboard overlays, a fully remappable keyboard, I/O capabilities for storing and sharing programs, and alphanumeric support), led some users to propose a new name for the language, resulting in a competition that was won by "FOCAL" for "Forty One Calculator Language".
 As the name FOCAL was already in use by the Digital Equipment Corporation, the name was never formally adopted by HP.

 Synthetic programming

-A large users' community was built around the HP-41C.
+A large user community was built around the HP-41C.
 Enthusiasts around the world found new ways of programming, created their own software (such as a codebreaking game, and a version of Hunt the Wumpus) and expansion modules, and sped up the clock (see overclocking).
 Most of these activities were coordinated by the PPC club and its president, Richard J. Nelson.
 The PPC club published the PPC Journal and produced the PPC ROM, a collection of highly optimized low-level programs for the HP-41C.

 One of the discoveries of the community was that, because some FOCAL instructions were stored in memory as more than one byte, it is possible to exploit a bug in the program editor to assign strange functions to keys.
-The most important function was known as the byte jumper, a way to step partially through programming instructions and edit them in ways that were not otherwise allowed.
+The most important function was known as the byte jumper or byte grabber, a way to step partially through programming instructions and edit them in ways that were not otherwise allowed.
 The use of the resulting instructions was called synthetic programming.

 Through synthetic instructions, a user could access memory and special status flags reserved for the operating system, and do very strange things, including completely locking the machine.
 It was possible to create sounds or display characters, and create animations not officially supported by the operating system.
-The system flags were also accessed as low-level shortcuts to boolean programming techniques.
+The system flags were also accessed as low-level shortcuts to Boolean programming techniques.
 Hewlett-Packard did not officially support synthetic programming, but neither did it do anything to prevent it, and eventually even provided internal documentation to the user groups.